4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 ## Summary

-Comprised of two functions:
+Comprised of three functions:

-* The Driver method minimizes login effort and, after success, asserts cookies are saved locally, usually in order for a Session to import them.
+* A Driver method that minimizes login effort and, after success, asserts cookies are saved locally, usually in order for a Session to import them.

-      spawn_driver(instances=['atosnam'],credentials={},persist=True)
+    spawn_driver(instances=['instance1'],credentials={},persist=True)

-* The Session method tries to import good cookies from the Driver, failing that, the user's Chrome browser.
+* A Session method that tries to import good cookies from the Driver, failing that, the user's Chrome browser.
 Optionally, a Driver launches temporarily to perform a login and closes once good cookies are available for the Session.

-      spawn_session(inst='atosnam',login_action=False,credentials={})
+    spawn_session(inst='instance1',login_action=False,credentials={})

+* A 'cookie persist' method, primarily used by the Driver method, to repeatedly test and wait until expected authentication cookies have been saved to the Driver's 'Cookies' file.

+    driver_cookie_persist(inst='instance1')

 ## Details